 22-10-2025

-Color communication represents a fundamental challenge for companies operating in industrial contexts.
-The ability to specify, reproduce and control colors in a precise and repeatable way often determines the quality of the final product and the efficiency of production processes.
-For this reason, over the years, various color models have been developed, each designed to meet specific needs and optimized for particular application sectors.
+Colour communication represents a fundamental challenge for companies operating in industrial contexts.
+The ability to specify, reproduce and control colours in a precise and repeatable way often determines the quality of the final product and the efficiency of production processes.
+For this reason, over the years, various colour models have been developed, each designed to meet specific needs and optimised for particular application sectors.

-Color models, also called color systems or color spaces, are standardized methods for defining, cataloging and communicating colors in a unique and reproducible way.
-They are essentially shared languages that allow professionals from different sectors to refer to the same color without ambiguity, regardless of the medium used or the reproduction technology.
+Colour models, also called colour systems or colour spaces, are standardised methods for defining, cataloging and communicating colours in a unique and reproducible way.
+They are essentially shared languages that allow professionals from different sectors to refer to the same colour without ambiguity, regardless of the medium used or the reproduction technology.

-In the industrial landscape there are numerous color models, but some have established themselves as reference standards for specific sectors.
+In the industrial landscape there are numerous colour models, but some have established themselves as reference standards for specific sectors.

 The main systems used include: